 Today, building an app for your business is no longer a choice.
 It’s a must.

-Business app development is a part of enterprise mobility – a growing trend in a corporate world that aims at creating more remote working options and increase the use of mobile devices for business purposes.
+Business app development is a part of enterprise mobility – a growing trend in a corporate world that aims at creating more remote working options and thus, increase the need for an eCommerce app for business purposes.

-However, enterprise mobility and app development are not just about optimizing the processes within the company.
+However, enterprise mobility and custom mobile application development are not just about optimizing the processes within the company.

 Many businesses develop apps to increase their competitiveness.
 This tendency has been around for a while, and, judging by the statistics from a couple of years ago, has been consistently showing successful results:

 - companies that invested in enterprise app development saw their ROI increase by 35%

-- 27% of businesses reported an improvement in internal communications after introducing a business app
+- 27% of businesses reported an improvement in internal communications after they met their need for an eCommerce app

 - 23% of companies also saw a considerable increase in employee satisfaction and loyalty after building an enterprise app

 We understand that you might be skeptical about these numbers.
-After all, these stats were collected two years ago, so maybe the situation around e-commerce business apps has changed.
-And, maybe, these stats won’t apply to your e-commerce business.
+After all, these stats were collected two years ago, so maybe the situation around eCommerce business apps has changed.
+And, maybe, these stats won’t apply to your eCommerce business.
+Some businesses have already gone from WooCommerce to android app for better reach and engagement.

 Well, quite on the contrary.